-Main Drought Indicator: Projected July 1 Storage is 35% to 50% the stage and possibly adjusted as the drought persists.
+Drought Stage and Main Indicator Summary: The extreme drought stage is considered when projected storage levels are between 35% and 50% and other indicators show that the drought is anticipated to persist.
+Targeted demands savings will exceed 45% and be determined at the onset of the stage and possibly adjusted as the drought persists.
 Outdoor irrigation (priorities 4 and 5) is prohibited including the watering of outdoor trees (Priority 3).
 Other measures will be needed to reduce non-sanitary indoor uses and outdoor use for business and commercial purposes (Priority 2).
 This may lead to adverse economic impacts but is necessary to conserve water for essential safety and health needs.